isomerpages/nparks-skyrise/index.md

         social, and ecological resilience for our City in Nature
       background: /images/Skyrise Greenery/kav003.jpg
   - infopic:
-      title: Why Skyrise Greenery?
-      description: "Skyrise greenery plays a vital role in contributing towards Singapore’s vision of a City in Nature as well as the Singapore Green Plan 2030. "
       image: /images/SG Main Page/why skyrise greenery.PNG
       alt: Why Skyrise Greenery?
   - infopic: